 The heckelphone is one octave lower in tone than the oboe and has a powerful and lush-sonorous, yet sweet and lovely sound.
 The sound of the heckelphone is often described as giving the impression of hearing a human voice.

 The development of the heckelphone goes back to the suggestion of the composer Richard Wagner when he was working on his piece Die Meistersinger in 1862 in Biebrich.
 Here, he first met Johann Adam Heckel, who introduced him to his workshop and instruments at that time.
 This was the foundation for a close working relationship between Wagner and Heckel.
 Richard Wagner was thrilled when Johann Adam’s son, Wilhelm Heckel, introduced him to his newly constructed bassoon and contrabassoon in Bayreuth in 1879.
 Nevertheless, he was missing a final component of the double reed instruments.
-He longed for an instrument that was one octave lower in tone than the oboe and at the same time had the soft and powerful sound of the alpenhorn.
-So Wilhelm Heckel and his sons set to work and developed the heckelphone in 1903.
-The instrument, whose premiere Richard Wagner did not live to experience, was first presented to the public in 1904 during a major tour of various music festivals.
+He longed for an instrument whose tone was an octave lower than the oboe and which combined the sweet sound of the oboe with the soft and powerful sound of the alphorn.
+So Wilhelm Heckel set to work with his sons and developed the heckelphone in 1903.
+The instrument, whose premiere Richard Wagner did not live to see, was presented to the public for the first time as part of a major tour in 1904, initially in Bayreuth and then at various music festivals.

 Richard Strauss, who first visited Heckel’s workshop on 25 August 1900, also showed great interest in the heckelphone.
 In collaboration with Richard Strauss, two new versions of the heckelphone, the so- called piccolo heckelphone and the terz heckelphone were created.